standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 #### Primary Selection Strategy Configuration Parameters

 ***
-**NOTE:** The `primarySelectionStrategy` parameter is deprecated as of SHR-CLI 6.7.0.
+**Note:** The `primarySelectionStrategy` parameter is deprecated as of SHR-CLI 6.7.0.
 The functionality has been migrated to the [Content Profile](#content-profile-file).
 Upgrade to SHR-CLI 6.7.0 or higher, and do not implement the `primarySelectionStrategy`.
 ***

 The primary selection strategy causes certain profiles to be displayed in a "Primary" section at the top list of profiles.
 All other exported profiles are listed in a "Supporting" section below the "Primary" section.
 The contents of the `primarySelectionStrategy` object are as follows: